 The Project is located in northeastern Shasta County, California approximately 6 miles west of Burney and one mile west of the existing Hatchet Ridge Wind Farm.
 To download a map of the project area please visit www.fountainwind.com/project-location.

-The Fountain Wind Project will be a total capital investment of approximately $300 million in Shasta County, which will result in a significant increase in the County’s taxable property base.
+The Fountain Wind Project will be a total capital investment of over $300 million in Shasta County, which will result in a significant increase in the County’s taxable property base.
 The project will benefit the County by generating more than $50 million in new tax revenues, while also creating jobs and increasing demand for local businesses.

 During construction, the Fountain Wind Project will contribute more than $3.5 million in sales taxes to Shasta County.
 During operations, the project will provide a steady stream of property tax revenues to the County, averaging $1.67 million per year over the expected 30-year project life, totaling more than $50 million over the life of the project.